How listening to parents is shaping lymphoma research, with Professor Suzanne Turner

-International Childhood Cancer Day happens every year on 15 February.
-This year, we caught up with Little Princess Trust-funded researcher Dr Rhys Morgan.
+International Childhood Cancer Day happens annually on 15 February.
+This year, we spoke to Little Princess Trust-funded researcher Dr Rhys Morgan.

 There is an amazing variety of medicines available - so, wouldn’t it make sense that one could help children with cancer?